-This article was written in collaboration with the DBS.
-All views expressed in this article are the independent opinion of DollarsAndSense.sg.
-This article was first published on 7 February 2020 and updated to reflected the latest interest rates.
+This article was originally written on 7 February 2020 in collaboration with DBS.
+All views expressed in the article are the independent opinions of DollarsAndSense.sg.
+We have updated the article on 1 August 2020 and 1 January 2021 to take into account the revised interest rates.

 Regardless of what stage of life you’re in, an invaluable tool in your personal finance arsenal is a high-interest savings account, which allows you to earn decent risk-free returns, while keeping your cash available for use at short notice if the need arises.

-By giving users the ability to earn between 0.7% to 3.8% interest per annum, the DBS Multiplier Account is a popular choice as the go-to high-interest savings account for many people in Singapore.
+By giving users the ability to earn between 0.30% – 3.00% interest per annum, the DBS Multiplier Account is a popular choice as the go-to high-interest savings account for many people in Singapore.

 We’ll explain how the account works so you can decide if it makes sense for you to start using the DBS Multiplier Account.

 Existing users should already be aware of changes to the DBS Multiplier Account have been made effective from 1 January 2021.
 In light of these changes, it’s worth reading on to see how to maximise the interest you can earn under the new rules.